 HOW WILL YOU MAKE AN IMPACT?

-We are a new-generation think tank.
+We are a new-generation technology think and do tank.
 Our impact will come not just from policy briefs.
-It will also come from the market catalysts that we build and the playbooks that we evangelize.
+It will also come from the Platforms, Market catalysts that we build and the playbooks that we evangelize.

 We would like you to get involved with iSPIRT.
-Right now we are not seeking donations.
-Please send us an email to [email protected] and we would add you to the waiting list.
+Please send us an email at email@example.com and we would add you to the waiting list.
 Meanwhile do get involved as a Fellow, Maven, Saarthi or Voyager.

 WHY A THINK-TANK AND NOT A TRADE BODY?

-As a Think Tank, we are able to take a long view and establish a strong intellectual foundation for effective policymaking, the creation of the right market catalysts and a distinctive industry culture.
-A trade body tends devolves into a short-term lobby group.
+As a Think Tank, we are able to take a long view and establish a strong intellectual foundation for effective policymaking, the creation of the right market catalysts and distinctive industry culture.
+A trade body tends to devolve into a short-term lobby group.

 HOW DO YOU PLAN TO TACKLE ENTREPRENEURS OUT OF COLLEGE?